Stories

 Tony’s Tailor Shop

-Tony Silver Jr. tells the story of his family's long-time tailoring business.
-What started in the 1960s as a custom suit-making business, Tony's Tailor Shop grew and adapted as local tastes changed.
-Still in operation, the family business is going strong.
+Tony Silver Jr. is the grandson of Antonio da Silva, who arrived in St. John’s in 1917 as a stowaway on a fishing ship from Portugal.
+What started in the 1960s as a custom suit-making enterprise grew and adapted as local tastes changed.
+Still in operation, Tony’s Tailor Shop is going strong.

 Tony Silver Jr. is the grandson of Antonio da Silva, a stowaway on a fishing ship that reached St. John’s from Portugal in 1917.
-Tony’s father, also named Tony, founded a tailor shop and was known for his good humour and love of people.
-Although his father has passed away, Tony and several of his 10 siblings have continued the family tailor shop business.
+Tony’s father, also named Tony, founded a tailor shop in the city and was known for his good humour and love of people.
+Although his father has passed away, Tony and several of his ten siblings have continued the family tailor shop business.

-Small Business History Culture Clothing Tailor Trade Fashion Family Business
+Small Business History Clothing Tailor Trade Fashion Family Business Style Portuguese Community

 The Jewish community in Newfoundland

-Claire Frankel-Salama brings the listener into the mindset of a Jewish immigrant to Canada in this story and describes the challenges they faced during the early half of the twentieth century.
-She is an engaging speaker with a wide knowledge base.
+In this story, Claire Frankel-Salama invites us into the mindset of a Jewish immigrant to Canada and describes the challenges such immigrants faced during the first half of the twentieth century.

 Originally from Toronto, Claire Frankel-Salama is an authority on immigration and the Jewish community in Atlantic Canada.
 She lives in St. John’s.